bwbayu/gemma_project/README.md

 # VisiQ

-> Turning physics questions into observable animations — built for the Gemma Hackathon 2026.
+> From static questions to animated problems — designed to make students reason, not retrieve.

 VisiQ is a teacher-facing tool that converts text or image-based physics questions into short Manim animations.
 Teachers create a workspace (backed by a Google Form), upload questions, review the generated animations, and approve the good ones — approved questions are appended automatically to the workspace's Google Form so students answer them by observing the animation rather than by reading raw text or image input.